DevExpress/devextreme-demos/JSDemos/Demos/RangeSlider/Overview/description.md

 The RangeSlider can display labels for the [min](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#max) values.
 To configure the labels, use the [label](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/label/) object.
 In this object, set the [visible](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/label/#visible) property to **true** to display the labels.
 You can also specify the [position](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/label/#position) and [format](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/label/#format) properties.

 The RangeSlider can also display a tooltip for slider handles.
-Specify the [tooltip](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/) object:
+To display tooltips, you need to configure the [tooltip](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/) object:

-- Set the [enabled](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#enabled) property to **true** to display the tooltips.
+- Set the [enabled](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#enabled) property to **true** to display tooltips.

 - Specify the tooltip [position](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#position).

 - Specify the [format](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#format) property.

-- Specify the [showMode](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#showMode) to change the how the component shows tooltips: *'onHover'* or *'always'*.
+- Assign *'onHover'* or *'always'* to the [showMode](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/tooltip/#showMode) property to change the how the component shows tooltips.

 Use the [showRange](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#showRange) property to specify if the selected range should be highlighted.
 You can also use the [step](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#step) property to specify the value change step for the RangeSlider.